SpicychieF05/SpicychieF05/README.md

 ### AI-Powered Resume Screening System
 A system designed to automate the screening and ranking of resumes using artificial intelligence, enhancing the recruitment process by efficiently identifying top candidates.

+### Secure Academic Note-Sharing Platform (Semester Hub)
+A modern and secure platform for students to share, discover, and access high-quality academic notes.
+This system is built with React, Firebase, and Tailwind CSS, and it features authentication-protected downloads.

+### AI-Powered Salary Prediction App (SalaryScope)
+An application that utilizes a machine learning model to predict salaries.
+This tool was built to provide salary estimations and achieved a 96% R² accuracy with its prediction model.

 ## 📊 GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api?username=SpicychieF05&theme=tokyonight&hide_border=false&include_all_commits=true&count_private=false)
 ![](https://nirzak-streak-stats.vercel.app/?user=SpicychieF05&theme=tokyonight&hide_border=false)